-If the experience of riding your Chevy Silverado has become similar to that of riding a roller coaster, then it is time to upgrade your vehicle’s suspension system in the form of new shocks.
+Suppose the experience of riding your Chevy Silverado has become similar to that of riding a roller coaster.
+In that case, it is time to upgrade your vehicle’s suspension system in the form of new shocks.
 New shocks can improve the ride quality of your Chevy more than anything else can.
 But which are the best replacement shocks for Chevy Silverado?

 Best Replacement Shocks for Chevy Silverado: